digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-frontend.rst

     import { ContractId } from '@daml/types';
     import useLedgerApiClient from '../queries/useLedgerApiClient';

 The ``useLedgerApiClient`` import calls the query hook by the same name to access the Daml ledger API client.
-The client enables the React hook to update the Daml ledger state.
-In this event, to exercise the RejectWithReason choice in the Daml model.
+The client enables the React hook to update the Daml :doc:`ledger state </getting-started/app-architecture>`.
+In this event, to exercise the ``RejectWithReason`` choice in the Daml model.

 .. code-block:: typescript
    :linenos: